Banwar

-Banwar (Devanagari: बनवार Banwár) is a village in Bhitarwar block of Gwalior district, in Madhya Pradesh, India.
-As of 2011, the village population is 4,209, in 769 households.
+Banwar (Banwár) is a village in Bhitarwar block of Gwalior district, in Madhya Pradesh, India.
+As of 2011, the village population was 4,209, in 769 households.
 There is a weekly haat, but no mandi/regular market.

 History

 At the beginning of the 20th century, Banwar was part of Gwalior State.
 Located in Pichhore pargana of zila Gird Gwalior, it had a population of 1,253 and an area of 8,631 bighas.
 The village had a school and a Sayar Naka.